 Your digestive system contains literally billions of bacteria, which fulfill a wide range of functions, from influencing our mood to controlling how you metabolize food.
-Research shows that the balance of this bacteria plays an integral in regulating the function of our immune system.
+Research shows that the balance of these bacteria plays an integral in regulating the function of our immune system.

 Gut bacteria and your immune system have a symbiotic or mutually beneficial relationship – healthy gut bacteria help your immune system stay strong, and your immune system provides protection for the gut bacteria .
 Conversely, having poor immunity can damage your gut bacteria and cause inflammation in the gut, which further impairs your immunity.